JD Malat Gallery aims to promote its artists worldwide and provides collectors with the best art to suit their tastes

 Jean-David Malat, born in Paris, France, is a London-based art dealer and curator.

-JD is an internationally recognized curator and art expert who has worked privately with special clients and has been in the industry for more than fourteen years.
+JD is an internationally recognized curator and art expert who has worked privately with special clients and has been in the industry for more than sixteen years.

 He has been featured in and contributed to a number of publications including The Huffington Post and The Times.
 He also supports the Serpentine Gallery, and is a patron of the Tate and the Royal Academy of Art.

 Over many years, JD has collaborated with numerous museums and foundations.
 Through a series of exhibitions and museum shows, JD has helped several artists including Santiago Parra, Conrad Jon Godly and Henrik Uldalen achieve international acclaim.

 JD has discovered, promoted and established over a dozen formerly-unknown artists, and aims to use his years of expertise to bring even more artists to the world’s attention.
 The launch of the gallery in June 2018 caused much excitement worldwide and was internationally featured in the press including The Telegraph.